 PPGA at UCR advocates on campus and in the community for reproductive justice and rights.

-COVID-19 Update: SRC is currently closed.
+COVID-19 Update: SRC North is currently closed.
 Please message @ucrwellnessexpress for more information or contact student health services 951-827-3031 for availability of these items

-Student Recreation Center South
+Student Recreation Center North

 Vending Machine with pregnancy tests, emergency contraceptives, condoms, period products and more available for purchase.